JustinPatenaude/balticathletics/meet-the-team.md

   bio: |-
     When it comes to pick ups & drop offs, Bill is our guy!
 He is always eager & ready to go, and will most likely be the guy to drop off at your location if we are sending something to you.

     Bill enjoys the outdoors and working on/sailing his sailboats.
-He enjoys spending time with his family and is always there to help someone out when you need.
+He enjoys spending time with his family and is always there to help someone out when they need.
   photo: "/bill.jpg"
 - name: Suzie Doiron
   bio: |-